AnyLog-co/documentation/data management/image mapping.md

       run message broker !external_ip 7850 !ip 7850 6
       </pre>
       Details on configuration of AnyLog as a broker are available [here](../southbound%20connectors/message%20broker.md#configuring-an-anylog-node-as-a-message-broker).
-    * As a Blobs Archiver - this process loads the images into the blobs database.
+    * As a Blobs Archiver - this process loads the images into blobs database (such as MongoDB).
       Example:
       <pre>
       run blobs archiver where dbms = true and folder = true and compress = False